-USAID began providing assistance to Nicaragua in 1962 to support the Government of Nicaragua in its national development and in its efforts to achieve economic and social progress.
-To achieve these goals, USAID helped Nicaragua with infrastructure, and health and education projects which resulted in:
+USAID began providing assistance to Nicaragua in 1962 to support the Government of Nicaragua in national development and its efforts to achieve economic and social progress.
+To achieve these goals, USAID helped Nicaragua with infrastructure, health, and education projects which resulted in:

 - 218 km. of rural roads built

 - 9 rural education centers constructed and operations financed

 - 55 new health centers constructed

 After an earthquake devastated the capital city of Managua in 1972, USAID was instrumental in the recovery process and achieved the following results:

 Since its civil war, USAID has helped Nicaragua establish a free market economy, lay the foundation for democratic processes, and improve education and health services.